thinkjs/www.thinkjs.org/view/zh-CN/doc/2.0/error_message.md

 Maximum number of file descriptors allowable on the system has been reached, and requests for another descriptor cannot be fulfilled until at least one has been closed.

 Commonly encountered when opening many files at once in parallel, especially on systems (in particular, OS X) where there is a low file descriptor limit for processes.
-To remedy a low limit, run ulimit -n 2048 in the same shell that will run the Node.js process.
+To remedy a low limit, run ulimit -n 2048 in the same sh that will run the Node.js process.

 ### EPIPE